1. Base URLs and Environments

 7. Timestamps

 We use explicit units depending on the field name and context:timestamp(REST resources like orders, fills, positions): Unix seconds since epoch (int).
-Example:1718000000.timestamp_ms(REST authorize flow): Unix milliseconds since epoch (int).
-Example:1718000000000.ts(WebSocket ticker snapshots and ping/pong client_ts/server_ts):- For ticker
+Example:1718000000.timestamp_ms(REST authorize flow, API Key headers): Unix milliseconds since epoch (int).
+Example:1718000000000.server_ts_ms(WebSocket event envelope): Unix milliseconds since epoch (int).ts(WebSocket ticker snapshots and ping/pong client_ts/server_ts):- For ticker

 ts: Unix milliseconds since epoch (int).
 Example:1718000000000. - For WS ping/pong